Building up the global carbon market in East Africa

 Overall term: 2018 to 2022

-Public and private decision-makers in Uganda and the East African Region have the necessary knowledge and skills to use carbon market instruments for the implementation of their national climate change mitigation actions.
+Public and private decision-makers in Uganda and the East African region are using carbon market instruments for national climate protection activities.